 Butadiene has two pi bonds (double bonds).
 These are conjugated structures, meaning that they have two bonding and two anti-bonding orbitals each.
-The higher the number of nodes, the more unstable the compound becomes.
+The more nodes there are, the more unstable the compound becomes.
 Therefore, arranged in energy order, butadiene can be divided into the following orbitals.

 One pi bond has two electrons, because one p-orbital can contain two electrons.

 Butadiene has two π bonds in it.
 So the two π bonds in butadiene have four electrons.
-So if we put the electrons in energy order, we get the following.
+If we put the electrons in energy order, we get the following.

 The orbitals that contain electrons are bonding orbitals.
 The orbit with the highest energy among these bonding orbitals is the HOMO.
 This is the meaning of the Highest Occupied Molecular Orbital (HOMO).

-On the other hand, the orbital without any electrons is an antibonding orbital.
-Among these antibonding orbitals, the lowest energy orbital is LUMO.
+On the other hand, the orbital without any electrons is anti-bonding orbitals.
+Among these anti-bonding orbitals, the lowest energy orbital is LUMO.
 This is the meaning of Lowest Unoccupied Molecular Orbital (LUMO).